das-peter/drupal_clients/connections/clients_drupal/README.txt

 The module allows for a client type for each version of Services, though not all are done yet:
-  Services 7.x-3.x on Drupal 7: TODO
-  Services 6.x-3.x on Drupal 6: TODO
+  Services 7.x-3.x on Drupal 7: not extensively tested Services 6.x-3.x on Drupal 6: TODO
-  Services 6.x-2.x on Drupal 6: TODO
+  Services 6.x-2.x on Drupal 6: working
   Services 5.x-0.92 on Drupal 5: working

 Each different type is simply a subclass of the main Drupal Client class.